-Sec.
-17. Local Disaster Resilience Officer. - The LDRO shall be headed by a full- time Local Disaster Resilience Officer, who shall have a regular plantilla position and shall be appointed by the local chief executive: Provided, That the qualifications standards pertaining to experience and training set by the Civil Service Commission for the position may be waived by the Department in exceptional cases upon the request of the local chief executive.

-- Sec.
-18. Powers and Functions of City and Municipal Disaster Resilience Offices.
-The City and Municipal Disaster Resilience Offices shall have the following powers and functions: - a.
+- 9 SEC.
+17. Local Disaster Resilience Officer.
+The LDRO shall be headed by a 10 full- time Local Disaster Resilience Officer, who shall have a regular plantilla position 11 and shall be appointed by the local chief executive: Provided, That the qualifications 12 standards pertaining to experience and training set by the Civil Service Commission 13 for the position may be waived by the Department in exceptional cases upon the 14 request of the local chief executive. - SEC.
+18. Powers and Functions of City and Municipal Disaster Resilience powers and functions: - a.
 Formulate and implement, in coordination with the Department, a comprehensive and integrated Local Disaster Resilience Plan in accordance with the NDRF and the relevant national investment plans; - Design, program, coordinate, and implement disaster resilience activities consistent with the standards and guidelines provided by the Department, and implement the NDRF and the relevant national investment plans at the city or municipal level; - c.
-Prepare and submit to the Sangguniang Panglungsod or Bavan, as the case may be, the LDRP, the proposed programming of the LDR Fund, other dedicated disaster resilience resources, and other funds of the LDRO;
+Prepare and submit to the Sangguniang Panglungsod or Bavan, as the case may be, the LDRP, the proposed programming of the LDR Fund, other dedicated disaster resilience resources, and other funds of the LDRO; - d.

-d.
 Recommend to the Sangguniang Panglungsod or Bavan, as the case may be, the enactment of ordinances to implement the LDRP, NDRF, relevant national investment plans, and the provisions of this Act;